-- A new DTLS association MUST be established in the following cases: - o The DTLS roles change; - o The fingerprint (certificate) value changes; or - The establishment of a new DTLS association is explicitly signaled;
+A new DTLS association MUST be established in the following cases:

+- o The DTLS roles change; - o A fingerprint (certificate) value changes; or - o The intent to establish of a new DTLS association is explicitly signaled;

 NOTE: The first two items list above are based on the procedures in [RFC5763].
 This draft adds the support for explicit signaling.